siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 *Config and sources:*

 * cmake/doc_tools.cmake : cmake macros and functions calling doxygen, sphinx or other tool related to documentation.
-* docs/doctools.py : python tools used to generate docs
+* docs/gendoctools/* : python tools used to generate docs.
+This python package will be installed in <CMAKE_BINARY_DIR>/share at build time.
 * docs/config/doxyxml2sphinx.config.in : doxygen (xml output) for breathe/sphinx

 .. figure:: /figures/doc_process/build_breathe.*